 All reservations must be made before 5:00 p.m.
 (EDT) FRIDAY, AUGUST 23, 2013 in order to receive the negotiated rate.
 Individuals are responsible for their reservations.
-Confirm that you are with the Association of Farmworker Opportunity Programs (AFOP).
+When you register, please confirm that you are with the Association of Farmworker Opportunity Programs (AFOP).
 Cancellations MUST be made 72 hours in advance of your reservation.
-The room rates for the Conference are \$226 per night for single and double rooms, an additional \$20 for triple rooms.
-The per diem rate does not include applicable taxes.
-Rooms include complimentary high-speed internet for all AFOP guests.

-Travel Info: The nearest airport is Ronald Reagan Washington National Airport (DCA) and the Mark Center is located approximately 4.5 miles west of DCA.
-Taxicabs are always readily available at the airport and in the city.
-The approximate cost of a taxi ride one-way is \$30.
-For AFOP guests that are driving, they are able to receive a discount rate of \$10 per night for self-parking, and valet parking is available for \$24 per night.
+Travel Info: The nearest airport is Ronald Reagan Washington National Airport (DCA).
+The hotel provides a regular shuttle service that picks up from DCA.
+The approximate cost of a one-way taxi ride is \$30.
+Self-parking is \$10 per night and valet is \$24 per night.

-Breakout Sessions: Session themes are: Employment & Training, MIS/Management, Health & Safety, Agency Board Member Training, Policy, Immigration, and the AFOP Training Institute.
-Detailed information about presenters and breakout session content can be found on the AFOP website, under 'Events.'
+Breakout Sessions: Session themes are: Employment & Training, MIS/Management/Finance, Health & Safety, Agency Board Member Training, Policy, and the AFOP Training Institute.
+Specific details on breakout sessions will be forthcoming.
+All presenter information and breakout session content will be provided through email and displayed on the AFOP website, once available.